designs for roof gardens

-From an up-close St Paul's panorama in a Clerkenwell landscaped terrace to a Shard city rooftop's bird's-eye vista, our roof gardens portfolio weaves itself among treasured, aerial London landscapes encompassing the capital's centuries-old history.
-As a Londoner, I welcome the adventures new architecture brings, seeing them emerge from the ground up, even though at times, I feel disillusioned by ill-conceived metropolitan construction which hollers with its arrogance of a man-made backdrop.
-Still, there's always an invigorating energy in the offing, when I visit a new roof terrace we're developing, and anticipate the moment its space becomes a garden with a view – a bona fide London roof garden in a personal sky-high retreat!
+From an up-close St Paul's panorama in a Clerkenwell landscaped terrace to a London Bridge rooftop bird's-eye vista, our roof gardens portfolio weaves itself among a treasured, aerial London landscape encompassing a centuries-old history.
+As a Londoner, I welcome the adventures brand-new architecture brings, seeing them emerge from the ground up, even if at times feeling somewhat disillusioned by ill-conceived metropolitan construction which hollers with the arrogance of a man-made backdrop.
+Still, there's always an invigorating energy in the offing when I visit a new roof terrace we're developing, and anticipate the moment its space becomes a garden with a view – a bona fide London roof garden in a personal sky-high retreat!

 Our intimate sense of place, and environmental impact factors, form key design elements when creating a new roof garden.
 While working above Thames Barrier, I was vividly reminded of ‘London Calling’, and how this structure was built to save London from submergence.
 The project designers, of course, haven't factored in global warming, and now a second barrier is all but a foregone conclusion.
 Yet, the more we divert rainwater into plant growth, the better we're for it, and our wildlife for that matter.
 As for sense of place, nothing's as captivating as framing a rooftop garden vista of urban landmarks – a one which the client fell in love with – truly defining a sense of home.